 [Then] they drove all the survivors, men and women, out on to the plain; and in order to avenge Toghachar it was commanded that the town should be laid waste in such a manner that the site could ploughed upon; and that in the exaction of vengeance not even cats and dogs should be left alive.

 Once again, such punitive actions of the Mongols were unquestionably savage.
 But on an objective level, steering clear of modern-day sensitivity, there was a deep psychological element to this scope of cruelty.
 Once again referring to the ‘great dread’ – the very essence of shock-and-awe, coupled with ‘reports’ of exaggerated numbers, could shake the enemy morale to its core.

-The Discipline of the Mongols –
+The Discipline of the Mongols

-Similarly, while on campaign, the Mongol officers were expected to inspect each and every soldier’s equipment under his command, and make sure that even their repairing gear (like needle and threads) were in order before a battle.
-And, while on march, the officer along with the next-in-line soldier were responsible for dismounting and picking up the gear accidentally left off by the preceding troop.
+Similarly, while on the campaign, the Mongol officers were expected to inspect each and every soldier’s equipment under his command, and make sure that even their repairing gear (like needles and threads) were in order before a battle.
+And, while on the march, the officer along with the next-in-line soldier was responsible for dismounting and picking up the gear accidentally left off by the preceding troop.

 Talking of battles, contrary to our popular notions of a ‘cacophony’ of horsemen hordes approaching the field, the Mongols, according to most contemporary sources, moved in deafening silence like a reticent menace, all in formidable order with dedicated standards ascribed to divisions.
 But once the men were arrayed in their positions, the ‘discord’ was unleashed with the beating of the

 Almost mirroring their Hunnish predecessors, harsh and guttural sounds were thrown around, accompanied by screams and ‘layered’ charges of the light and heavy cavalry, while the orchestrated chaos was complemented by adroit horse-archers surrounding the enemy flanks.